collectionspace/cspace_django_project/README.md

 * As illustrated in the Quick Start Guide, the process to deploy this Django project is pretty conventional: get code, resolve system dependencies, configure, and start 'er up.
 At the moment, the project does not use any of the popular deployment systems out there, e.g. Kubernetes or Docker.
 Instead, you have to do it by hand, but there are helpers!

+* To start with, need to set up Django and install some Python modules (see the various `*_requirements.txt` files)

+* The project does run in a variety of different environments,

-* To start with, you'll need to `configure` your code for a particular target environment: `prod`, `dev`, or `pycharm`.
+* Next you'll need to `configure` your project for a particular target environment: `prod`, `dev`, or `pycharm`.
 The first two option are of course intended to support running the webapps in either of two server environments; currently, they are suitable for OSX, RedHat, and Ubuntu deployments.
 As a developer, you'll probably want to use the `pycharm` target, which is only a little different from the other two: it doesn't deploy the image cacheing option, and it turns off Universal Analytics.

-* You need to have a CollectionSpace server to play with.
+* You need to have a CollectionSpace server to point to.
 Even before you start playing with your own, you should consider deploying the *Sample Deployment*, which points to the development server at `nightly.collectionspace.org`.
 This setup is quite easy to get working -- few dependencies, and all the assumptions about configuration are made for you.

-* So -- `configuration` is used here to talk about the setup required for different environments, and `deployment` is used to refer setting up the project for the CollectSpace tenant (server) you will be using.
+* So -- `configuration` is used here to talk about the setup required for different environments, and `deployment` is used to refer setting up the project for the particular CollectSpace tenant (server) you will be using.
 Got it?

 * A helper script called `setup.sh` is provided to help with all this.
 It is described in some detail below.
 You should use it, though it is not required. `setup.sh` remembers to perform all the little Django details required when setting up and maintaining the project, but note there may be times when you'll need to go around it, at least in development.

 * This project comes with **sample** configuration files that point to the development server at `nightly.collectionspace.org`.
 These are located in `config.examples/` and you will need to copy them to the working directory `config/` in order to make the apps work.
 The files in `config/` are 'git-ignored'.
 When you start working with a real deployment, you'll need to modify these files to point to your real CollectSpace server, and you'll need to take care of the files yourself.

 * So.
 To summarize.
 Almost all webapps require a config file, some require two.
+Therefore, the `config` will be quite full of config files for the varioius apps.
 An example configuration file for each webapp is included, but you *will* eventually need to make your own.
 If the webapp is called `webapp`, the corresponding configuration file should be called `webapp.cfg` unless there is a good reason not to.

 ##### Recipe for Development deployments